KBNLwikimedia/Wikidata-General-Overview/README.md

 **Latest updates**

-Latest update: 10 October 2024 (updated section 'Scientific articles related to Wikidata')
+Latest update: 12 October 2024 (updated section 'Wikidata for research, science and cultural heritage')
 <hr>

 ### Objectives of this page